-A lot can go wrong when installing or upgrading plugins.
-How can you protect yourself to prevent major damage to your WordPress installation or even a hacker (time thief) sneaking in?
-To mark the occasion, here are some instructions on how to install a Plugin to install.
-Fortunately, WordPress gives us a few clues about the reliability of plugins.
+When installing or upgrading plugins, a lot can go wrong.
+How can you protect yourself so that no major damage to the WordPress installation happen or possibly even a hacker (time thief) sneaks in?
+For a given occasion, here is a guide to as safely as possible a Plugin to install.
+WordPress, fortunately, gives us some clues about the seriousness of plugins.

 Installing & upgrading plugins - Caution criteria checklist: Before